giampi-lab/ledger/README.md

 # ledger
 Ledger
-contains some of the latest presentations for the course module: "Economics for the Global Service Industry" by Gianpiero Di Battista
+contains some of the key ares of my teaching modules.